Effects of local mutations in quadratic iterations: Discussion

 \subsection{Future work}

-One of the goals of our future work is to extend this model to the situation where the mutation locus is centered as a focus different than the origin; this is important, because it would allow investigating the effects of mutations that affect different segments of the chromosome.
-Mathematically, this extension perturbs the symmetry of the simpler model, with the mutation focus at the origin, and the effects to the prisoner set will reflect this symmetry braking, as illustrated in Figures~\ref{center_1} and~\ref{center_diag} in Appendix C.

-What our figures in Appendices A and B suggest a strong dependence of the prisoner set on the mutation error (the local parameter $c_0$ ), in combination with the intact parameter $c_1$ that should ideally governs the correct replication process along the cell's specialization path.
+Our first results suggest a strong dependence of the prisoner set on the mutation error (the local parameter $c_0$), in combination with the intact parameter $c_1$ that should ideally govern the correct replication process along the cell's specialization path.
 The traditional theory of single iterated quadratic maps implies that different replicators lead to a large variety of prisoner sets.
-What we want to investigate further is whether / in which way the geometric perturbation of the prisoner set becomes more significant with a larger mutation (i.e., a larger $|c_1 - c_0|$).
+What we would like to quantify and investigate further is the way in which the geometric perturbation of the prisoner set becomes more significant with a larger mutation (i.e., a larger $|c_1 - c_0|$).
 We can then analyze how this effect further depends on the replicator $c_1$ itself.

+Another short term goal in our future work is to extend this model to the situation where the mutation locus is centered at a focus different than the origin.
+This is important, because it would allow investigating the effects of mutations that affect expression of different RNA segments.
+Mathematically, this extension perturbs the symmetry of the simpler model (with the mutation focus at the origin) and the effects to the prisoner set will reflect this symmetry braking, as illustrated in Figures~\ref{center_1} and~\ref{center_diag} in the Appendix.